Watch Hilary Carpio's presentation and see how Snowflake built their biggest event audience ever from their target accounts.Watch now

 Inside Mutiny, create a personalized invitation to an event that’s about your target account's vertical or use case.
 The component should drive to a landing page for a recurring event like a weekly webinar, or to a major tent pole event.

-A great way to establish your value for your target account and to elegantly position yourself in the ecosystem is to create a banner that links to an analyst report like Gartner.
+A great way to establish your value for your target account and to elegantly position yourself in the ecosystem is to create reports with original research and data that others can reference.

-If you have the report, implementing this is as simple as either placing a link to the report prominently on your home page or creating a banner that leads to a downloadable version of the report.
+Once you create a report or white-paper, implementing this is as simple as placing a link to the report prominently on your home page or creating a banner that leads to a downloadable version of the report.

 If you’d like to keep your homepage content as is, you can also create a banner that links to a dedicated comparison page.